cadeyrn/newtaboverride/README.md

 ## Description

-Allows you to choose which page Firefox shows whenever you open a new tab.
+New Tab Override allows you to choose which page Firefox shows whenever you open a new tab.

 New Tab Override can open any website you like, use your current homepage, display a stored local HTML file, or show a plain background color.
 It also includes options for focus behavior, tab position, and compatibility with Firefox